Annapolis Mall: History

+On May 16, 2024, it was confirmed that URW was in negotiations to sell the mall.
+This came after a prior announcement in 2022 that the company was seeking to sell their American malls, later amended to only selling non-flagship properties.
+On August 5, 2024, it was reported that Centennial Real Estate Management acquired the property for an undisclosed sum.
+Following the sale, all Westfield branding was removed and the mall was renamed to Annapolis Mall.

+On September 3, 2024, Centennial formally announced their acquisition of the mall as part of a consortium that also includes former WeWork and GGP CEO Sandeep Mathrani, Waterfall Asset Management and Lincoln Property Company.
+Through Mathrani's company Atlas Hill Real Estate, both Centennial and Mathrani will serve as owners of the property.
+The announcement also came with news that two new anchors would be joining the mall, both initially slated to open in the winter of 2025 before being delayed to early 2026: Dick's House of Sport and Dave & Buster's.

+On December 30, 2024, Sandeep Mathrani announced that the former Sears site was to be replaced by “half retail and half rental apartments.”
+He also announced negotiations to fill 200,000 sqft of vacant space throughout the mall.
+These negotiations include two tenants to fill about 80000 sqft in the mall’s 2007 expansion corridor.
+On February 9, 2025, Centennial CEO Paul Kurzawa announced that another new anchor for the mall was "in the works," although he declined to reveal the name of the anchor or where in the mall it would be located.
+In April 2025, the mall announced several major tenants through their "leasing pitchbook."
+These new tenants include Primark, which will replace a portion of the former Sears parcel, and Uniqlo which will open near the former JCPenney.

 2006 shooting

-On Saturday, November 18, 2006, an off duty United States Secret Service agent was at the mall when he witnessed a fight in progress in the food court.
+On Saturday, November 18, 2006, an off-duty United States Secret Service agent was at the mall when he witnessed a fight in progress in the food court.
 During the attempt to break up the fight, one of the combatants pulled a gun and fired at the agent, wounding him.
 The agent returned fire, hitting the shooter twice.
 A third person was wounded in the altercation.
-A Midshipman from the U.S. Naval Academy ran toward the sound of gunshots and provided first aid for the Secret Service agent.
-That Midshipman later received the Navy and Marine Corps Achievement Medal.
+A midshipman from the U.S. Naval Academy ran toward the sound of gunshots and provided first aid for the Secret Service agent.
+That midshipman later received the Navy and Marine Corps Achievement Medal.
 The mall was closed shortly after the incident, with all patrons asked to leave over the public address system.
-The associated trial lasted until December 2007 and the shooter was sentenced to 65 years in prison.
+The associated trial ended in December 2007 and the shooter was sentenced to 65 years in prison.